bk/wmk/readme.md

   False will match if the page is not a blog post.
 - `exclude_url`: The page with this URL should be omitted from the results (normally the calling page).

+### Searching/filtering using SQL

+An `MDContentList` has three methods for examining the content using an SQLite in-memory database:

+- `get_db(self)`: Builds a SQLite database containing a single table, `content`, whose structure is described below.
+Returns a connection to this database which can then be worked with using normal sqlite3/DBAPI methods.
+The database has a locale-sensitive collation called `locale` (which applies `locale.strxfrm`) and a custom function `casefold` (which simply applies the Python `casefold` string method).
+The row factory is `sqlite3.Row`, so row fields can be read using either column names or integer indices.

+- `get_db_columns(self)`: Returns a simple list of the columns in the `content` table.

+- `page_match_sql(self, where_clause=None, bind=None, order_by=None, limit=None,
+  offset=None, raw_sql=None, raw_result=False, first=False)`: Either
+  `where_clause` or `raw_sql` must be specified.
+In either case, if `bind` is specified, the bind variables there will be applied to the SQL upon execution.
+  If `order_by` (a string), `limit` or `offest` (integers) are specified, they will be appended to the SQL before executing it against the database connection.
+The result will be a `MDContentList` unless `raw_result` is True, in which case it is a cursor object.
+(If `raw_result` is False but `raw_sql` is supplied, the column list in the SQL select statement must include `source_file` so as to permit the construction of an appropriate `MDContentList`).
+If `first` is True, only the first item from the results is returned (or None, if the results are empty).

+The `content` table constructed by `get_db()` always contains the columns `source_file`, `source_file_short`, `url` `target`, `template`, `MTIME`, `DATE`, `doc`, and `rendered`.
+In addition, it contains each `page` metadata field that appears in any of the entries in the `MDContentList` in question.
+These will be added as columns with the `page_` prefix; for instance, the `title` field will become `page_title`.

+It should be noted that all `page` fields added to the table will have to match the regular expression `^[a-z]\w*$`.
+Thus, any metadata field with a key that is all uppercase, titlecased, or contains non-word characters (such as hyphens) will be omitted.
+Also, field names are case-sensitive in the raw metadata, but case-insensitive in the database table, so inconsistently capitalized field names may lead to unexpected results.

+A field value that is not either string, integer, float, boolean, date, datetime, or None, will be serialized using `json.dumps()` with `ensure_ascii` set to False (for easier utf-8 matching).
+Dates and datetimes are stringified.
+Booleans will be represented as 1 or 0.

 ### Sorting